ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 ## Getting Started

 Along with simple datatypes like string, decimal, and boolean, F# has a powerful Algebraic Type System (ATS).
 Think of these types as simple data structures that you can use to compose larger data structures.
-We define a type using the `type` keyword as shown with this *tuple* type:
+We define a type using the `type` keyword as shown with this `Tuple` type:

 ```fsharp
 type Customer = string * bool * bool
 ```

-This definition states that a *Customer* type is a tuple that consists of a *string* and two *booleans*.
-This means that a *tuple* is defined as an *AND* type.
+This definition states that a `Customer` type is a `Tuple` that consists of a `string` and two `booleans`.
+This means that a `Tuple` is defined as an `AND` type.
 Tuples in F# do not have named parts, so a consumer of your type would have to guess the meaning of the data.
-Note the use of the capital letter at the start of the name of the type, commonly referred to as *Pascal Case*.
-Most things other than type definitions use *Camel Case*, where the first letter is in lower case.
+Note the use of the capital letter at the start of the name of the type, commonly referred to as `Pascal Case`.
+Most things other than type definitions use `Camel Case`, where the first letter is in lower case.

-We create an instance of the *Customer* type using the `let` keyword:
+We create an instance of the `Customer` type using the `let` keyword:

 ```fsharp
 // string * bool * bool